artsy/artsy-auth/README.md

 # Decoding the JWT

 The JWT is signed using a different secret from the client secret for OAuth.
 For Artsy engineers: get it from the `internal_secret` on your corresponding `ClientApplication` model.
-External engineers, send an email to ashkan@ or orta@ artsymail.com.

 The JWT contains user information that you can get from an API call to get the `me` user account, you can work around not having the secret by making a request for that against the API.